 - The victim was physically touched

 Criminal cases are prosecuted by the state for the purpose of safeguarding public welfare.
 In Virginia, assault and battery is considered a Class 1 Misdemeanor which can lead to jail time and a $2,500 fine.
 If you’re charged and arrested in Virginia, it’s imperative that you seek legal representation if you want to keep a conviction off your criminal record.

 Even if a convicted offender pays their dues and serves their time, it doesn’t necessarily mean that they’re off the hook.
 Per the statute of limitations for assault and battery, a plaintiff has 2 years to file a civil lawsuit against a defendant.
 The defendant doesn’t have to fear jail time, but they may have to pay compensation that accounts for the plaintiff’s medical expenses, lost wages, and any punitive damages as determined by the court.
 However, once the statute of limitations passes, the defendant can legally request that the case be dismissed.

 Learn More by Scheduling a Consultation

 If you’re charged and arrested for a crime, it’s imperative that you have a thorough understanding of your legal rights.
 Without experienced legal guidance, you may find yourself facing the financial penalties of a criminal conviction and a civil lawsuit.
-Our Virginia Beach criminal defense lawyer can investigate your assault and battery case and litigate in court on your behalf.
+Our lawyer can investigate your assault and battery case and litigate in court on your behalf.
 Our firm has provided criminal defense representation for over 20 years.